inzhoop-co/LETH/README.md

-# LΞTH (prototype)
+# LΞTH
-The First mobile LigthWallet for Ξthereum
+The Only mobile ligthWallet builded for Ξthereum community

 # About
-LΞTH (Ligth Ξthereum Mobile Wallet) is the first hybrid mobile app to manage an Ethereum wallet built using Ionic framework.
+LΞTH (Ligth Ξthereum Mobile Wallet) is the first hybrid mobile app to manage an Ethereum wallet built using Ionic framework with the aim to serve the open community.

 # Features
 Thanks to the great job of library of ConsenSys (eth-lightwallet), the app could manage the key-pairs securely on smartphone side without send any password out of the wallet.